lamhq/tech-notes/pages/backend/python/syntax/oop/duck-typing.md

 ## Cons

-**Potential runtime errors**: can lead to unexpected behavior or crashes if an object doesn’t conform to the expected behavior.
+**Potential runtime errors**: can lead to unexpected behavior or crashes if an object doesn't conform to the expected behavior.

 **Lack of explicitness**: code might be less explicit and more challenging to understand.
 The lack of explicit interface definitions make it difficult to grasp what are required for a behavior (attributes or methods?).